 What happens next is the twist in the story.
 Just before 4.30 pm yesterday (June 6), the trapped woman regained consciousness and was able to phone her daughter in law, however, she was unable to provide her location.

-Yesterday, officers from South Coast Police District found a 67-year-old woman near Narooma who was trapped in her car for 17 hours.
+Yesterday, officers from South Coast Police District found a woman in her late sixties near Narooma who was trapped in her car for 17 hours.
 About Regional was LIVE with South Coast Police District chief Peter Volf who detailed the search and rescue operation.
 For more information, click here: http://ow.ly/sK2250uyBXo

 Officers from South Coast Police District commenced a search operation to locate the woman, with the assistance of NSW Ambulance, Fire & Rescue NSW, Moruya State Emergency Services, Narooma Volunteer Rescue Association, and the Dalmeny Rural Fire Service.